dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

 : Use this option to generate output in JSON format.

 `--[no-]color`
-: Use this option to change whether the output has multiple colors.
+: Use this option to change whether the output uses color for emphasis.
   The default depends on whether you're using this command at a terminal.
   At a terminal, `--color` is the default;
   otherwise, `--no-color` is the default.